jarviscanada/jarvis_data_eng_AnthonyInthavong/linux_sql/README.md

 ```

-6. Stop a `psql instance` using `psql_docker.sh` when finished
+6. Stop a `psql` instance using `psql_docker.sh` when finished

 ```/scripts/psql_docker.sh start|stop|create db_username db_password```

 # Implementation
-A `psql` container was created using Docker to host the `postgreSQL` database
+A `psql` container is created using Docker to host the `PostgreSQL` database

 The `psql` instance is hosted on a single Linux Server/Node.
-Other Linux Server/Nodes are connect by a switch allowing interaction via IPv4.
+Other Linux Server/Nodes are connected by a switch allowing interaction via IPv4.

 Several `bash` scripts are created for automation purposes such as
 1. `./scripts/psql_docker.sh`